hybridly/hybridly/README.md

 &nbsp;

-**Can I use Sleightful with other frameworks than Laravel or Vue?**
+**Can I use Monolikit with other frameworks than Laravel or Vue?**
-> The core of Sleightful is completely framework-agnostic, just like Inertia's.
+> The core of Monolikit is completely framework-agnostic, just like Inertia's.
 But there is no plan for an official adapter other than Laravel and Vue.
 So you can, but you will have to build your own adapters (which should not be that hard).

 <p align="center">